intel/cc-oci-runtime/README.rst

 ``clr-oci-runtime`` has been tested with the following application
 versions:

-- Docker version 1.12-rc4.
+- Docker_ version 1.12-rc4.
-- Containerd version 0.2.2.
+- Containerd_ version 0.2.2.

 Running under ``docker``
 ------------------------

-Assuming a docker 1.12 environment, start the docker daemon specifying the "``--add-runtime $alias=$path``" option.
+Assuming a Docker_ 1.12 environment, start the Docker_ daemon specifying the "``--add-runtime $alias=$path``" option.
 For example::

     $ sudo dockerd --add-runtime cor=/usr/bin/clr-oci-runtime